Skip to content

 Stress validation

 A home-built local AI infrastructure project: a dedicated Linux server running a dual-GPU (2x 16GB VRAM) inference rig behind an OpenAI-compatible API.
-Rather than keeping one model loaded at all times, the stack hot-swaps between a fleet of open-weight LLMs (25B–35B parameter class) on demand, automatically freeing and reallocating GPU memory per request — all while exposing a single stable API endpoint that any OpenAI-compatible client or coding agent can talk to.
+Rather than keeping one model loaded at all times, the stack hot-swaps between a growing fleet of open-weight LLMs (9B–35B parameter class) on demand, automatically freeing and reallocating GPU memory per request — all behind one stable endpoint any OpenAI-compatible client or coding agent can talk to.
 Every performance change (GPU clocks, decoding strategy, context sizing) was validated with real before/after benchmarks rather than assumed — the same rigor expected of production infrastructure work.
+The rig is also self-monitoring: a small read-only, key-authed status API feeds the live panel on this page, and has itself been debugged and hardened in production rather than just built once and left alone — see the highlights below for two real bugs found and fixed in it.
+It's since grown from an internal-only rig into a public, authenticated AI provider — reachable by external coding agents and OpenAI-compatible tools, not just clients on the home network.

 Highlights

-- Extra-long context windows (up to 256K tokens) across the entire model fleet, including multimodal (vision) support on one model
+• Up to 256K-token context across the entire model fleet, including multimodal (vision) support on one model

-- Self-speculative multi-token-prediction (MTP) decoding on select models, cutting generation time by ~1.5–2x with a ~65–80% draft-acceptance rate — no separate draft model required
+• Self-speculative multi-token-prediction (MTP) decoding on 5 of the fleet's 10 models, cutting generation time by ~1.5–2x at a 65–80% draft-acceptance rate — no separate draft model to manage

-- Full observability stack — Prometheus + Grafana dashboards tracking GPU utilization, VRAM, temperatures, and host metrics in real time
+• Full observability stack — Prometheus feeding three Grafana dashboards (one custom-built plus two community-standard imports for host and GPU metrics) tracking utilization, VRAM, temperature, and power in real time

-- Validated GPU memory overclocking (structured A/B testing across multiple offsets) delivering ~17% higher effective memory clock with zero throughput regressions after 6x sustained stress-test cycles and a full reboot re-validation
+• Validated GPU memory overclocking through structured A/B testing — ~17% higher effective memory clock with zero throughput regression across 6 sustained stress cycles and a full reboot re-validation

 Architecture & Infrastructure